top of page

 Mastering Posture and Core Engagement for a Healthier Pregnancy Journey

-Understanding how to support your spine and engage your core through prenatal yoga can make a big difference in comfort and strength during pregnancy.
-We designed this post to guide you through simple, practical steps to observe and improve your posture.
-Try this at home so you can feel more balanced and supported throughout your pregnancy.
+Pregnancy brings incredible changes to your body, especially your spine and core.
+Have you noticed any shifts?
+Many women notice changes in their posture and balance as their baby grows.
+Understanding how to support your spine and engage your core through prenatal yoga can make a significant difference in comfort and strength during pregnancy.
+This post is designed to guide you through simple, practical steps to observe and improve your posture.
+Try these techniques at home to feel more balanced and supported throughout your pregnancy.

+Pregnancy is a transformative journey.
+As your body adapts to nurture new life, it undergoes remarkable changes.
 Your spine naturally forms an S-shape when viewed from the side.
 This curve helps absorb shock and maintain balance.
-The lower back curves inward (natural lordosis), and the upper back curves outward (natural kyphosis).
-During pregnancy, the growing belly often causes the lower back to arch more than usual (aka the "Pregnancy arch"), which can lead to discomfort or pain.
-This is called hyperextension of the low back.
+The lower back curves inward (natural lordosis), while the upper back curves outward (natural kyphosis).

-Some women already experience this before pregnancy, while others tend to tuck their glutes under stabilizing their pelvis.
-This tucked position might feel stable but can also cause other issues like tight hips or reduced mobility.
-Both patterns affect how your body moves and feels during pregnancy.
+During pregnancy, the growing belly often causes the lower back to arch more than usual (often referred to as the "Pregnancy arch").
+This can lead to discomfort or pain, known as hyperextension of the low back.
+Some women may experience this before pregnancy, while others tend to tuck their glutes under, stabilizing their pelvis.
+This tucked position might feel stable but can also lead to tight hips or reduced mobility.
+Both patterns affect how your body moves and feels during this special time.

 Why Neutral Spine Matters in Prenatal Yoga